The Symbols of Ireland and their Significance in the Irish Culture Explained

 Unlike their female counterparts, mermen were rare and had hideous pig-like features.
 Moreover, they are all known to be members of the Sidhe or the Irish fairy world.
 They lived on the lands found beneath the waves of the ocean.
 Many regions around Ireland regarded them as signs of death and doom.

 Some images features the Irish merrow quite like humans but with wider and flatter feet.
 They also had thin webs interlaced between their fingers.
 To travel through the currents of the ocean, they wore red capes made from feathers.
 However, some of them took the shapes of the seals until they reach the shores.
+Selkies are also found in Celtic mythology especially in Scotland and Ireland.
+Selkies are the name given to the creatures that could turn into seals underwater by wearing a seal skin.

 While some regions feared them, others believed they were beautiful.
 There were also some notions that mortals married those creatures.
 This explains why some Irish families claim to be descendants of the merrows.